markaplet/one-command-parkour/README.md

 ## Updates

-My plan for this tool is to update it with additional functionality and bug fixes as time allows.
+My plan for this tool is to update it with additional functionality and bug fixes as time and interest allows.
+So what is in store for future versions?

+* Convert all command blocks to 1.11
+* Timer mode.
+Allows players to race against a clock
+* Multi Course Support
+* Bonus effect mode.
+Different blocks produce different buffs like speed/jump boost
+* Course builder tools.
+Allows map makers to add special effects to blocks like moving platforms, launchers, bouncers, and wall run to name a few popular features requested.

 ## Known Issues